prisma/prisma1/docs/04-Reference/02-Graphcool-CLI/02-Commands.md

 ### `graphcool root-token`

-Get the root tokens of a specific service.
+Print the root tokens of a specific service.
 If no concrete token is specified as an option, the command will only list the names of the available tokens.

 #### Usage